ArbrazLinux/cardano-pool-stats/INSTALL.md

   3. retrieve pool data history and data history for each delegators -- write data into a readable JSON file
   4. load data into MySQL database

++ initialization process can take few hours to complete, depending of your processor and amount of data to retrieve
++ BlockFrost queries are limited to 50000/day in free version .. there is ((Ndelegators + 1)*(N+1)blocks)*Nepoch queries .. in case you have a great number of delegators (>50), we advise to either upgrade to a paid plan, either proceed initialization in multiple steps (in file initData.sh uncomment "#read -p 'END EPOCH' endEpoch")